jax-ml/jax/jax/experimental/jax2tf/README.md

 a “high-level” TensorFlow op for batch normalization is generated, and in the absence of XLA, on CPU or GPU, a custom C++ “high-level” kernel implementing batch normalization is executed.
-In JAX, there is no primitive for batch normalization, and instead, the operation is decomposed into low-level primitives (e.g., [flax.nn.BatchNorm](https://flax.readthedocs.io/en/latest/_autosummary/flax.nn.BatchNorm.html#flax.nn.BatchNorm), or haiku.BatchNorm).
+In JAX, there is no primitive for batch normalization, and instead the operation is decomposed into low-level primitives (e.g., [flax.nn.BatchNorm](https://flax.readthedocs.io/en/latest/_autosummary/flax.nn.BatchNorm.html#flax.nn.BatchNorm), or haiku.BatchNorm).
-Once those primitives are converted to TensorFlow, and the resulting code is run without XLA, the ensemble of the kernels executed will quite possibly behave differently, performance-wise or even numerically, then either the TensorFlow native or JAX native batch normalization.
+Once those primitives are converted to TensorFlow, and the resulting code is run without XLA, the ensemble of the kernels executed will quite possibly behave differently, performance-wise or even numerically, than either the TensorFlow native or JAX native batch normalization.
 A similar example is that of an LSTM cell.

 # Calling TensorFlow functions from JAX